An Alfresco Add-on can improve the capabilities of an Alfresco product, but is not shipped with the product. Examples include:

 Someone else included my add-on in the directory.
 How do I update the entry?

 We hope you feel flattered that someone found your add-on useful enough to include it in the directory.
-If you sign up for a site-account and then contact us, we will be happy to make you the maintainer of the entry.
+All of the documents on this site can be edited, so please update the owner to your name.

 I see a problem!
 How do I contact you?